corentin-junod/DSM-Occlusion/README.md

 2. Clone this repository

 3. Open a "x64 Native Tools Command Prompt for VS 2022" (or your current VS version).
-Can be found by searching for it in the Windows.
+Can be found by searching for it in the Windows search bar.

 4. Navigate to the repository root and generate the project using the command `cmake -B ./build` Then build the project using `cmake --build ./build --config Release`.
 The executable is located in ./build/Release.